-A scene can be well exposed, in sharp focus, have perfect color balance, and be well lit (i.e., have good form) and still be empty of emotional meaning and impact (be void of meaningful content).
+A scene can be well exposed, in sharp focus, have perfect color balance, and be well lit (i.e., have good form) and still be empty of emotional meaning and impact.

 If a scene in a production is striking, dramatic, or humorous, we will tend to overlook minor technical weaknesses.
 This leads us to the following:

 In other words, the intended message of a production is more important than things such as technical excellence or flashy embellishments.

 At the same time, significant technical problems — poor sound, a jittery camera, or a lens going in and out of focus — will quickly divert attention away from the message: the content.

 When production elements call attention to themselves, either because they are poor or because they are ostentatious, attention is shifted away from content.
 This is especially true in dramatic television.